eoinkelly/notes/databases/postgresql/query-optimisation.md

 * Now we see that PG did the sort in memory and used approx 100MB for it

-But if we add an index to c1 it will be sorted too
+But if we add an index to c1 then that index will be sorted too

-Aside: are indexes always sorted by default?
+QUESTION: are indexes always sorted by default?

 ```
 eoin_play=# CREATE INDEX ON blah(c1);